 Love your pops?
 Want to keep him healthy, happy and sharp?
 Okay, then skip handing over a tie this Father’s Day.
-You might want to forget about a bottle of cologne, weird little slippers, Greatest Dad Mug and a month’s supply or chocolate-covered, deep fried pork rinds as well.
+You might want to forget about a bottle of cologne, weird little slippers, Greatest Dad Mug and a month’s supply or chocolate-covered, deep-fried pork rinds as well.
 Of course, you should get him something he’d like.
-But why not also make the gift something that’s interesting and good for dad, whether that means good for his body or mind.
-WellWell is here to help with some ideas for Father’s Day gifts.
-And we’re certainly not claiming that these are the best or only feel good options.
+But why not also make the gift something that’s interesting and good for Dad, whether that means good for his body or mind.
+WellWell is here to help with some health gifts for Dad for Father’s Day.
+And we’re certainly not claiming that these are the best or only feel-good options.
 But they’re a place to start.

 Here are some options – www.amazon.com/golftrainingsystems